Prominence: A discriminator of gravitational wave signals: Prominence

 \section{Prominence}

 Prominence, a concept originally designed for topographical applications, is a measure of how much a mountain or hill rises above the surrounding terrain.
-Formally, the Prominence of a peak is defined as the vertical distance between the peak's height and its lowest contour line.
+Formally, the Prominence of a peak is defined as the height of the peak's summit above the lowest contour line encircling it that contains no higher summit within it.
 In a broader context, Prominence also finds application in signal processing.
-To compute the prominence of each peak, we apply the following algorithm: \begin{itemize} \item In addition to the global maximum, identify all local maxima. \item Select a peak and extend a horizontal line on both sides of the peak maximum until it reaches either the window border or intersects the signal at the slope of a higher peak.
-These are shown as red dot-dashed lines in Fig.~\ref{fig:prom_example}.
+To compute the prominence of each peak, we apply the following algorithm: \begin{itemize} \item In addition to the global maximum, identify all local maxima. \item By convention, the window border is defined by the edges of the plot.
+We modify the conventional definition to one that is more suitable for our application.
+We define the window border as the horizontal segment between the points at which the signal intersects the sensitivity curves of GW experiments in the frequency-amplitude ($f$-$h^2\Omega_{\rm GW}$) plane.
+Select a peak and extend a horizontal line on both sides of the peak maximum until it reaches either the window border or intersects the signal at the slope of a higher peak.
+These are shown as red dot-dashed lines in the top panel (conventional definition) and bottom panel (our definition) in Fig.~\ref{fig:prom_example}.
 An intersection with a degenerate peak height is ignored. \item On either side of each peak, find the minimum signal in the interval defined by the corresponding red dot-dashed line.
-These points define the two \textit{valleys} of the peak and correspond to either a valley or a signal endpoint on the border.
+These points define the two \textit{valleys} of the peak and correspond to either a minimum or a signal endpoint on the border.
 The {\it base} of the peak, indicated by the blue dotted lines in Fig.~\ref{fig:prom_example}, is defined by the level of the higher valley and is bounded by the two valleys.
 The {\it Prominence} of the peak is the height of the summit measured from the base, or equivalently from the higher of the two valleys. \item The Prominence of peak $i$ is computed as

 \end{itemize} which is defined to be $\mathcal{O}(1)$.
 Note that this procedure ignores the signal beyond the endpoints, regardless of its magnitude.
 In other words, the endpoints are always treated as valleys relative to the neighboring peak.
 This is reasonable given that an experiment is sensitive in a fixed frequency range.